dvreeze/yaidom/docs/someXmlGotchas.rst

 As the successor to the supposedly even more complex SGML, XML can be document-oriented or data-oriented.
 So it can mix tags and text freely, or it can limit the occurrence of text to the content of leaf element nodes only.
-Servicing those "2 worlds" must have implications for (the complexity of) schema languages as well.
+Servicing those "2 worlds" must have implications for the complexity of XML technology.
 Indeed it does, as the "ignorable whitespace" issues show.
 After all, in "data-oriented"
 XML inter-element whitespace is normally "ignorable", but of course there is no automatic way of determining whether XML is "data-oriented" or "document-oriented".